MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 ---
 title: Windows Terminal installation
-description: Learn how to install Windows Terminal.
+description: In this quickstart, you will learn how to install and run Windows Terminal.
 author: cinnamon-msft
 ms.author: cinnamon
 ms.date: 05/19/2020
-ms.topic: overview
+ms.topic: quickstart
 ms.service: terminal
+# Customer intent: As a developer or IT admin, I want to install and run Windows Terminal so that I can have an improved workflow.
 ---

 # Install and set up Windows Terminal